FAQ: Micro-Credentials for Software Testing

 What is a micro-credential?

-A micro-credential is a qualification that proves you have basic knowledge in a focused topic.
+A micro-credential is a recognized proof of your knowledge in a focused area.

 What is a software testing micro-credential?

 A software testing micro-credential is a recognized proof of your knowledge in a focused area of software testing.
 See additional information on "What is a software testing micro-credential?"

 Software testing micro-credentials are a quick way to show employers that you have basic knowledge of a software testing area.
 Micro-credentials are also a good way to explore new testing topics and prove to yourself - and others - that are staying on cutting edge.

 Do AT*SQA's AT*Micro™ software testing micro-credentials count toward my Testing Tiers® software tester ranking?

 Yes, AT*SQA micro-credentials give you points toward your Testing Tiers® software tester rankings in the Official U.S. List of Certified & Credentialed Software Testers™.